 August 2, 2019, San Jose, California The SunSpec Alliance is pleased to announce that the SunSpec Common Smart Inverter Profile (CSIP) Conformance Test Procedures, APPROVED and made available for free download on May 22, 2018, have been updated to improve clarity and eliminate certain procedures that were determined to be not applicable.
 This means that manufacturers, system integrators, and implementors can verify products for compliance to California Rule 21 phase 2 (communication) and phase 3 (control) requirements.

 SunSpec CSIP Conformance Test Procedures address the communications path between the Investor Owned Utility (IOU) network and aggregator or Distributed Energy Resource (DER) system.
 The characteristics of this communication path are described in the CSIP 2.1 specification (available here), developed by the Smart Inverter Working Group (SIWG), and include adherence to the IEEE 2030.5-2018 specification.

 Learn About CA Rule 21 and how to build your network

-More information about CA Rule 21 can be found here.
-SunSpec members can also receive periodic updates on this topic as well as software and other materials required for preparing for implementation.
-Click here for information about how to join the SunSpec Alliance or, if you are already a member, contact SunSpec membership services for details.
+Click here to read about CA Rule 21 or join the SunSpec Alliance to learn more about topics that are critical to the Distributed Energy industry.
+SunSpec members receive periodic updates on this topic as well as software and other materials required for preparing for implementation.
+Contact SunSpec membership services for details.